-June 1: Launch of "HOMELES."
-June - August: Weekly workshops or performances in collaboration with Streetwork and Four Square; maybe located in larger bus stops or nearby community spaces.
+June 1: Launch of "HOMELESS".
+June - August: Weekly workshops or performances in collaboration with Streetwork and Four Square; may be located in larger bus stops or nearby community spaces.
+April-May end of May to early June

-April-May

 June to August